This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Namibia’s principal port, Walvis Bay, is strategically located and supported by a network of well-maintained tarred roads that extend across Namibia into Angola, Botswana, South Africa, Zambia, Zimbabwe, and the Democratic Republic of the Congo (DRC).
 In addition, Walvis Bay is closer to North America and Europe than any of South Africa’s ports.
 Botswana, Zambia, and Zimbabwe have developed “dry port” facilities in Walvis Bay.

-Due to the high level of growth, in 2020 NamPort completed a new container port facility, which now handles 750,000 TEUs per year.
+Due to the high level of growth, in 2020, NamPort completed a new container port facility, which now handles 750,000 TEUs per year.
 The new port is on reclaimed land, and its harbor was deepened from 12.8 meters to 15 meters.
-NamPort is considering enlisting a private company through a PPP to manage some port operations, but has not released a tender as of August 2021.
+NamPort is evaluating bids from private companies to manage some port operations at Walvis Bay through a PPP.